AshHartwell/Leamprov/content/pages/workshop.md

 weight: 1
 date: 2023-02-05T12:36:12.458Z
 ---
 We run a series of workshops which are suitable for everyone.
 Most people who start attending our workshops have never tried improv before, so don't worry - you will quickly pick it up!
+Test Edit

 Before attending, please see our [community standards](../community-standards/).